wkkxixi/MEIT/README.md

 precision, recall, f1-score, No. connection error type A, No. connection error type B

+$ groupoperation the operation of croping large tif into small tifs by cropimg, --Gao Rong Code Usage:
+$python groupoperation.py

 ## FAQ
 ### What if I see ```...version `GLIBCXX_3.4.21' not found...``` when I run `rtrace` under Anaconda?
 Try